chris-msat/py-ginput/man/source/modman.rst

     be addressed.

     GGG2020:

     * fpit-eta: generate .mod files from GEOS-FPIT data on the native 72-eta level grid.
 This is the default.
     * fpit: generate .mod files from GEOS-FPIT data on the fixed-pressure level grid.
 This is legacy and no longer recommended.
+    * fp-eta: generate .mod files from GEOS-FP data on the native 72-eta level grid.
+This is provided to support collaborators who wish to use the openly available FP product rather that the subscription-required FPIT product, but standard TCCON processing uses FPIT.
+    * fp: generate .mod files from GEOS-FP data on the fixed-pressure level grid.
+This is not recommended.

+    **Note:** the only difference between fpit-eta and fp-eta is what subdirectory the .mod files are saved in and the prefix of the .mod files (`fpit` or `fp`).
+It does not check whether the input files are actually FP or FPIT.

     GGG2014 (use strongly discouraged and not supported):
     * ncep: generate .mod files from NCEP data (pre-GGG2020 approach)